sinamajidian/LoganAMR/README.md

 We used the alignment that Rayan prepared using minimap2 with card nucleotides as the reference and Logan contigs as query [here](https://gitlab.pasteur.fr/rchikhi_pasteur/logan-analysis/-/blob/master/batch/tasks/analysis_aug26.sh?ref_type=heads#L113).
 We downloaded them in bash after installing cli with ` conda install conda-forge::awscli`:

+(You may not need to download these, we also provided an intermediate file with much smaller size.)

 ```
 for i in {0..5}; do
 aws s3 cp s3://serratus-rayan/beetles/logan_aug26_run/minimap2-concat/DRR${i}.all_minimap2.txt.zst  . --no-sign-request